 \section{Abstract}

 When particles on a line collide, they may coalesce into one.
-Such systems model diverse phenomena, from voter dynamics and opinion formation to ancestral lineages in population genetics.
-Computing exact coalescence probabilities has been difficult because collisions reduce the particle count, while classical determinantal methods require a fixed count throughout.
-We introduce \emph{ghost particles}: when two particles merge, the discarded trajectory continues as an invisible walker.
-Ghosts restore the missing dimension, enabling an exact determinantal formula.
-We prove that the probability of any specified coalescence pattern is given by a determinant.
-Integrating out ghost positions yields a closed-form ghost-free formula for the surviving particles.
-The framework applies to discrete lattice paths, birth-death chains, and continuous diffusions including Brownian motion.
+Such systems arise in the voter model, where boundaries between opinion clusters perform coalescing random walks, and in reaction-diffusion theory, where diffusing particles merge on contact.
+Computing exact coalescence probabilities has been difficult because collisions reduce the particle count, while classical determinantal methods require a fixed number of particles throughout.
+We introduce \emph{ghost particles}: when two particles collide, one survivor continues as usual and one invisible ghost is created alongside it, preserving the total count.
+This restores the square matrix structure needed for a determinantal formula.
+We prove that the probability of any specified coalescence pattern---which initial particles merge into which survivors---is given by a determinant whose entries are transition probabilities.
+Integrating out ghost positions yields a closed-form formula for the surviving particles alone: the \emph{coalescence determinant}.
+The only assumptions are the Markov property and nearest-neighbor transitions, so the results apply wherever the classical non-colliding theory does: discrete lattice paths, birth-death chains, and continuous diffusions including Brownian motion.

 \subjclass[2020]{Primary 05A15; Secondary 05A19, 15A15, 60C05, 60J65, 82C22}